-Disclosure: ATLANTIS UNIVERSITY reserves the right to change programs, start dates, tuition, or to cancel programs.
+Disclosure: ATLANTIS UNIVERSITY reserves the right to accept/deny admission and enrollment, change programs, start dates, tuition, or to cancel programs.
 Any changes will be made in accordance with ACCSC - Accrediting Commission of Career Schools and Colleges standards, and the State Commission for Independent Education rules and regulations and will be attached to this catalog.